magiclabs/magic-js/README.md

 ## Installation

-Integrating your app with Fortmatic will need our npm package:
+Integrating your app with Magic will require our client-side NPM package:

 ```bash
 # Via NPM: